BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 4. Registered Trustee Events
 ### 4.1 Create registered trustee event
+- Introduction
+    - This event will register the address as trustee.
+When there are enough votes, the address that becomes trustee can get the quota for forging blocks
+    - Each address has only one opportunity to register trustee and cannot be cancelled after registration.
 - The full name of the interface: `trDelegate`
 - Interface abbreviation：`tdeg`
 - Callable methods: `Http, Websocket, command line`